Kirrak Party

-Kirrak Party is a 2018 Indian Telugu-language campus romantic comedy film directed by Sharan Koppisetty and produced by Ramabrahmam Sunkara under AK Entertainments banner.
+Kirrak Party is a 2018 Indian Telugu-language campus romantic comedy film directed by Sharan Koppisetty and produced by Ramabrahmam Sunkara and Abhishek Agarwal, under AK Entertainments and Abhishek Agarwal Arts.
 The film is the remake of 2016 Kannada film Kirik Party which was directed by Rishab Shetty.
 The film features Nikhil Siddharth in the lead role along with Simran Pareenja, making her debut and Samyuktha Hegde reprising her role from the Kannada version.

 The screenplay was written by Sudheer Varma and the dialogues by Chandoo Mondeti.
 The film's score and soundtrack are scored by B. Ajaneesh Loknath who composed for the Kannada version as well.
-The theatrical trailer was released on March 13, 2018.
+The theatrical trailer was released on 13 March 2018.
 The film was released on 16 March 2018.

 Plot

 Set in Vijayawada, the story starts with a song introducing the characters of the film.
 Krishna (Nikhil Siddharth) a first year student meets Meera (Simran Pareenja) a final year student and daughter of a police officer.
 Everyone in the campus likes Meera at last, even Krishna's friends likes Meera.
 Meera gets close to Krishna and they both become good friends.
 Meera is a writer of a book about a sex worker Vijaya's life and she knows the sex worker personally.
 The sex worker is pregnant and one day she gets labour pain.
 Meera along with Krishna takes her to the hospital.
 The sex worker bears a baby girl and keeps the baby's name as Meera.
 Krishna holds the baby and gets emotional.
 Meera always saw Krishna as a fun, loving and cheerful guy.
 Seeing Krishna as innocent and emotional Meera suggests Krishna to discover his second half.

 They become close friends and starts to go out together.
 In the girls hostel, girls were celebrating the final year students send off party meanwhile even the boys enter the hostel and everyone starts to sing and dance.
 The boys leave the hostel, Meera and her friends decides to drink whereas Meera refuses to do so but due to her friends she sips a bit of vodka.
 While dancing Meera falls from the hostel rooms window and dies.
 Krishna gets upset.
 Everyone starts to speak about Meera in a wrong way even Meera's father gets angry about Meera getting drunk.
 Seeing all this Krishna gets angry and starts to beat his senior.

 After three years Krishna is in his final year, he becomes stubborn and rude.
 He is in the final year and Satya (Samyuktha Hegde) his junior doing her first year in electrical stream falls in love with Krishna.
 Krishna and his friends get apart due to fight and he forms another group.